Aladdin Mediterranean Grill

 Mediterranean cuisine wraps in flavors from Egypt, Morocco, Jordan, Lebanon, a bit of Greece.
 “That kind of food is what this place is, says Ali, who learned the cuisine from a Jordanian chef when Aladdin first opened.

-Mediterranean cuisine is now well-known the capital city, but that wasn’t the case more than a decade ago.
+Mediterranean cuisine is now well-known the capital city, but that wasn’t the case twenty years ago.
 “When we first opened, there probably was only one other (Mediterranean) restaurant, and because of that, it was a little bit different and difficult,” Ali says.
-“But I had the confidence,” with doctors, nurses and likely international travelers nearby.
-“And, people started learning about it, and how healthy it is for them, and we make pretty much everything from scratch.”

 Lamb is a best seller and specialty at Aladdin, and anything with lamb — lamb chops to gyros — finds scores of fans.
 Hummus, too — and here, the dip of tahini (sesame paste), lemon and pureed chickpeas turns into a silky smooth wonder made even better with extra virgin olive oil, a dab of jalapeño pesto and a dusting of sumac spice.